A reader's guide · the framework in 300 words · four entry routes

 3. If you came in as a scientist or physician

-The trilogy is written by a physician, and the case it makes for the receiver model rests on clinical evidence.
-Start with what the production model cannot place: terminal lucidity (Nahm, Batthyány), acquired savant syndrome (Treffert), and Lorber's high-functioning hydrocephalus series (covered in the Synthesis, §3).
+From there, the empirical evidence.
+Start with what the production model cannot place: terminal lucidity (Nahm, Greyson, Batthyány), acquired savant syndrome (Treffert), Lorber's high-functioning hydrocephalus series (covered in the Synthesis, §3), and — the longest systematic clinical archive of the kind — the University of Virginia Division of Perceptual Studies' pre-birth-memory archive assembled by Ian Stevenson across forty years and continued by Jim Tucker.
 Then read Michael Levin's bioelectric program at Tufts — the cellular-scale experimental floor under the entire receiver framework.
 The planarian-memory result alone is worth the visit.
+Then the substrate-question essay: Why biology? — the autopoiesis test for receivership, including its §7 on the classical-simulation limits (chaos / Wolfram irreducibility / Penrose-Gödel) and where quantum computing fits as the substrate-compatible bridge.

-4. If you only have ten minutes
+5. If you only have ten minutes

 Read the Synthesis.
 It is the trilogy's argument compressed into one essay — thirteen sections, roughly an hour for a careful first pass, ten minutes for a skim.
 Every claim it makes has a deeper explainer one click away.
 If the argument lands, the novels are the next step.
 If it does not, you have lost ten minutes — and probably learned where your disagreement lives, which is also useful.